chadday/nicar_ocr/README.md

 Build: pkg-config ✔
 Required: freetype ✔, jpeg ✔, libheif ✔, libomp ✔, libpng ✔, libtiff ✔, libtool ✔, little-cms2 ✔, openexr ✔, openjpeg ✔, webp ✔, xz ✔
 ```
-Now that we've installed the tiff delegate, let's continue on with our example.
+Now that we've installed ghostscript and the tiff delegate, let's continue on with our example.

 #### Example with the image file Russia findings document